mashvisor/mashvisor-api-docs/README.md

 ## 💼 Use Cases

 ### 1. **Build Your Own Airbnb ROI Calculator**
-Use the Lookup + Historical endpoints to create a dynamic investment analyzer for any address or zip code.
+Use the Lookup + List-comps + Historical endpoints to create a dynamic investment analyzer for any address or zip code.

 ### 2. **Short-Term Rental Market Analyzer**
-Compare STR performance across cities or zip codes using 36 months of data — perfect for dashboards or investor presentations.
+Compare STR performance across cities or zip codes using 36 months of data, perfect for dashboards or investor presentations.

 ### 3. **Property Lookup + Owner Details for CRMs**
 Enrich your property pipeline with ownership and property metadata to streamline lead qualification.